 Now when you take it out of the fridge - it will be firm and you should be able to hold the mat in your hands like this.
 No bending.

 Now working quickly but gently - apply glue / cornstarch mixture to the back of the silicone onlays

 Still working quickly - pick it up and attach it to your cake.

 If you live in a hot and humid weather then this window of time from the fridge to the gum paste becoming soft again is very small.

 By now your gum paste should be softening up a little so you should be able to just smooth it over.
 If it's still firm give it a minute so it won't crack.
 Like I said if you using this method I am presuming you have hot and humid climate.

 Note: the only reason I can hold it is because it's still cold.
 If necessary stick it back in the fridge until firm to handle.

 And voila... just like that you have placed the silicone onlays onto your cake successfully.
 Your welcome!!

-Save this tutorial for later, You can find a collection of my recipes and tutorials here on Pinterest
+Save this tutorial for later.
+You can also find a collection of my recipes and tutorials here on Pinterest.

 You can buy them from the Marvelous Molds website directly, that way you can see a larger selection all in one place including tutorials on how to use them and they do have free shipping over $75.
 Usually I plan my purchase so I take advantage of this free shipping especially because the molds can be so difficult to choose.
 I can never just buy one!
 So free shipping is a big bonus.